rapw3k/DEMETER/models/README.md

 }
 ```

-# How to validate your data is compliant with AIM (particularly the domain layer)
+## How to validate your data is compliant with AIM (particularly the domain layer)

+### syntactic and AIM terms validation

-* In order to make sure all elements are valid AIM elements you can use the json-ld playground: [https://json-ld.org/playground/](https://json-ld.org/playground/).
+In order to make sure that all elements are valid AIM elements you can use the json-ld playground: [https://json-ld.org/playground/](https://json-ld.org/playground/).

 For instance, you can load one of the examples mentioned above in the JSON-LD Playground [here](https://tinyurl.com/y68qvhhv).

-This is not validating the semantics though, just that elements are resolvable.
+This is not validating the semantics though, just that elements are resolvable, and that your json-ld is syntactically

-* In order to validate the semantics, there are different tools we are evaluating still.
+correct.

+Note: AIM context defines a default namespace that is used for those terms that are not found in AIM: https://w3id.org/demeter/default-context/ .
+Hence, if you identify terms in your applications that resolve to an URI starting with this
+namespace, consider searching for suitable terms from AIM.

+### semantics validation

-The goal is to provide a service for validation, which developers will be able to use from their components, reusing existing solutions if available.
+The goal of semantic validation is to allow developers of tools/services to validate that the produced/consumed data in their components is fully compliant with AIM semantics, reusing existing tools if possible.
-For now, you can :
-	- use the online tool [https://shacl.org/playground/](https://shacl.org/playground/).
-However, this tool is not checking some restrictions (e.g., datetime format).
-New work was moved to library [https://github.com/zazuko/rdf-validate-shacl](https://github.com/zazuko/rdf-validate-shacl)
-	- use Apache Jena SHACL [https://jena.apache.org/documentation/shacl/](https://jena.apache.org/documentation/shacl/) - see examples below
-	- use [Astrea Web Service](https://astrea.linkeddata.es/).
-This is a service under testing, but provides a good basis for reusing.

-> Note: We have tested a more complete SHACL validator which we recommend for your testing
-> The tool is called pySHACL [https://github.com/RDFLib/pySHACL](https://github.com/RDFLib/pySHACL)
+To achieve that, AIM provides [SHACL Shapes Graphs](https://www.w3.org/TR/shacl/).
+These shape graphs were generated from the AIM ontology (semi-automatically) using [Astrea Web Service](https://astrea.linkeddata.es/).
+The SHACL definition for the whole AIM domain layer is: [https://raw.githubusercontent.com/rapw3k/DEMETER/master/models/SHACL/demeterAgriProfile-SHACL.ttl](https://raw.githubusercontent.com/rapw3k/DEMETER/master/models/SHACL/demeterAgriProfile-SHACL.ttl)

+Using the generated shapes, we can carry out the validation using existing tools.
+We found pySHACL [https://github.com/RDFLib/pySHACL](https://github.com/RDFLib/pySHACL) tool as the most complete solution, as it allows to specify not only the SHACL Shapes Graph that will be used for validation, but also an additional document (an ontology) containing extra ontological information to mix into the data graph used for validation, as well as the type of inference to run against the Data Graph before validating.

-> The way to call it would be (see some examples below):
+To use the validator, the following command should be used (see some examples below):
 > pyshacl --imports -s https://raw.githubusercontent.com/rapw3k/DEMETER/master/models/SHACL/demeterAgriProfile-SHACL.ttl -e https://w3id.org/demeter/agri -i rdfs -a -j -df json-ld -f human mydata.jsonld

-NEW EXAMPLES (PySHACL)
+#### semantic validation examples
+** validation using SHACL and all the semantics of AIM (specified in AIM ontology) **

 ```
 ./pyshacl --imports -s https://raw.githubusercontent.com/rapw3k/DEMETER/master/models/SHACL/demeterAgriProfile-SHACL.ttl -e https://w3id.org/demeter/agri -i rdfs -a -j -df json-ld -f human pilot5.2-afc-observation-point-simplified.jsonld
 Validation Report
 Conforms: True
 ```
-without incuding all the semantics of AIM (without using our AIM ontology)
+** validation using SHACL but withoug incuding all the semantics of AIM (without using the AIM ontology) **
 ```
 ./pyshacl --imports -s https://raw.githubusercontent.com/rapw3k/DEMETER/master/models/SHACL/demeterAgriProfile-SHACL.ttl -i rdfs -a -j -df json-ld -f human pilot5.2-afc-observation-point-simplified.jsonld
 Validation Report